friendsofhyperf/components/docs/en/components/command-signals.md

 # Command Signals

-The signals component for Hyperf Command.
+The signal handling component of Hyperf Command.

 ## Installation